-- A1 can use the simplification rule and therefore gives his VAT number of Member State A to B1. - B1 invoices the service to A1 and the processing operation is taxable in Member State A.
+• A1 can use the simplification rule and therefore gives his VAT number of Member State A to B1.

+• B1 invoices the service to A1 and the processing operation is taxable in Member State A.

-Here, the goods movements for A1 and C1 follow the rules of intra-Community goods movements.
+Here, the goods movements for A1 and C1 follow the rules of Intra-EU movements of goods.